 This new licensing system really penalizes AMD processors, which can have up to 16 physical cores in each processor, but unfortunately, have pretty mediocre single-threaded performance.
 To try and level the playing field a little bit, Microsoft released something called the SQL Server Core Factor Table, which gives a 25% discount for most modern AMD processors that have six or more physical cores.
 Even with this discount, it is far more expensive to buy your SQL Server 2012 core licenses for an AMD system compared to an equivalent Intel system.

-Remember that Windows and SQL Server cannot tell the difference between physical and logical cores.
+Remember that the sys.dm_os_sys_info DMV cannot tell the difference between physical and logical cores.
 Running the query below will tell you how many logical cores are visible and how many physical CPUs you have.